 - Support for Self Study

 - Enrichment Opportunities

-- 77% of Pupil Premium students achieved an A* - C grade in English, with 84% making expected progress.
-46% of students made more than expected progress, which is significantly better than the performance of Pupil Premium students nationally and better than that of all students nationally.
+- 83% of Pupil Premium students achieved at least a standard pass grade in English, significantly better than the performance of Pupil Premium students nationally and better than that of all students nationally.